 Businesses have always faced difficulties posed specifically for the times they exist in.
 In the 19th century, a lack of transportation and long-distance communication options meant that businesses existed primarily on a local level.
 In the 20th century, many of the transportation and communication barriers were overcome, but wars and economic instability blighted the business landscape.
 Businesses sought to survive the challenges posed for their time in history, adapting and developing further solutions along the way, fighting to be the company that could survive the modern-today challenges and thrive despite them.

-The same is true of 21st century businesses.
-It could be argued that 21st century business owners face a unique set of challenges that, cumulatively, simultaneously make this period of history both the best and worst to exist in as an entrepreneur.
-Technology and communications have made everything simpler, more efficient, and globalized, but new challenges have risen in the place of old enemies.
+The same is true of 21st-century businesses.
+It could be argued that 21st-century business owners face a unique set of challenges that, cumulatively, simultaneously make this period of history both the best and worst to exist in as an entrepreneur.
+Technology and communications have made everything simpler, more efficient, and globalized, but new challenges have arisen in the place of old enemies.

 #1 – Extreme weather

 Businesses have always had to battle the climate to survive, but the changing face of global weather makes this a particular concern for the 21st-century business owner.
 The world’s climate is changing, producing extreme and often-unpredictable weather events: heatwaves are becoming more common, hurricanes are lingering for longer, and even established known climate risks – such as Tornado Alley – are changing from what has long been expected of them.